International Citizens Insurance Logo

 It’s also a good idea to visit your healthcare provider for a checkup to confirm you’re fit for travel and that your vaccinations are up to date.

-Of course, securing travel insurance is also an important step in preparing for your trip, so make sure you leave enough time to research and compare the best coverage for your trip.
+Of course, securing travel insurance is also an important step in preparing for your trip, so make sure you leave enough time to research and compare the best coverage.
 Remember, the best way to enjoy your travels is to stay safe and protected throughout the journey.

-Worried about losing your luggage?
+Worried About Losing Your Luggage?
 Japan has a takuhaibin (suitcase delivery service), which lets you transport your luggage between locations, such as airports and hotels.
-The service typically costs around $10–$20 for a standard suitcase, and you can sign up for it at major airports and most hotels.
+The service typically costs $10–$20 for a standard suitcase, and you can sign up at major airports and most hotels.

 What Vaccinations Do I Need to Travel to Japan?

 You don’t need any vaccinations to travel to Japan.
-However, it’s advisable to stay up-to-date on routine vaccines like measles, chickenpox, and influenza.
+However, it’s advisable to stay up to date on routine vaccines such as measles, chickenpox, and influenza.
 You might also want to consider Hepatitis A and B vaccines, though they are optional.

 If you plan to visit rural areas, especially rice farms, it’s a good idea to get the Japanese encephalitis vaccine to protect against mosquito-borne infection.
 Mosquitoes can carry the disease from infected animals, and a bite could put you at risk.